mojotron/library/README.md

 - setter method with set - binds property to a function to be called when there is an attempt to set that property
 - getter method with get - binds property to a function that will be called when that property is looked up
 - public instance field declaration

+## Part 3 BaaS Firebase

+Refactor app to use Firebase cloud storage instead of local storage.
+Goal of this part is to learn how to add backend to the frontend projects.

+Bonus: UI redesign.

+### What have I learned?

+- creating, updating, deleting, and reading using Firebase
+- adding simple authentication and user management
+- firebase security rules syntax